ndawlab/mars-irt/README.md

 # An item response theory analysis of the MaRs-IB

-Code and data for Zorowitz et al. (forthcoming), "An item response theory analysis of the Matrix Reasoning Item Bank (MaRs-IB)"
+Code and data for Zorowitz et al. (under revision), "An item response theory analysis of the Matrix Reasoning Item Bank (MaRs-IB)".

 ## Author
 Sam Zorowitz (zorowitz [at] princeton.edu)

 ## Project Organization

-The code for this project is divided across three branches: (1) `main` (current branch), which contains all of the data and analysis code; (2) `calibration`, which contains the software for the calibration experiment; and (3) `validation`, which contains the software for the validation experiment.
+The code for this project is divided across four branches:

+    main (current branch)         <- all of the data and analysis code calibration                   <- software for the calibration experiment validation-A                  <- software for the validation experiment (short-forms) validation-B                  <- software for the validation experiment (long-forms)

 The organization of the main branch (current branch) is as follows: